estcube/Telemetry-Forwarding-Client/README.md

 To run the client, execute `python3 client/src/main.py`.

-If you have built the frontend, you can configure the backend to serve the built files (this will not allow hot-reloading).
+If you have built the frontend, you can configure the backend to serve the built files (client is not capable of hot-reloading, so if you are working on the frontend you might still want to use `yarn serve`).
 In `configuration.ini`, set the `static-files-path` field to point to the built files relative to the `client/src/main.py` file (default location for dev build is `../../frontend/app/dist/).

 #### Mocking the TNC